pXius/xml-json-parser/README.md

 Download the utility from the release section: => [HERE](https://github.com/pXius/xml-json-parser/releases)

 Run the utility using 'java -jar' followed by the filepath of the file you would like to parse:
+i.e.
 `java -jar menu.jar /the/path/to/your/file.json`

 The utility supports sorting by name.
-Use 'asc' or 'desc' after the filename to sort the file in ascending or descending order respectively. i.e.
+Use 'asc' or 'desc' after the filename to sort the file in ascending or descending order respectively.
+i.e.
 `java -jar menu.jar myfile.xml desc` or `java -jar menu.jar anotherfile.json asc`

 If no sorting argument is passed, or an invalid argument is passed, the utility will not sort the file and keep the original order.